CMarzin/cocoweb/posts/2022-08-05_tips-the-rise-of-the-state-machines.md

 ---
-title: Tips The rise of the state machine
+title: The rise of the state machine
 description: Tips and discovery of the week.
-date: 2022-08-29
+date: 2022-08-05
 tags:
   - tips
   - Veille